TtheBC01/pEigen/README.md

 smat = peigen.sparse_matrix(rows,cols)

+# get the number of non-zero elements
 smat.nnz() # will be 0 right after initialization
+len(smat) # does the same thing

 # you can set individual elements like this
 smat.set_elem(3.14, 499, 299) # now the element on the 500th row and 300th column is 3.14